URL API

 Parameter Format Example Description

-firstName String Dawes The first name of the donor
+firstName String Dawes The first name of the supporter

-lastName String Case The last name of the donor
+lastName String Case The last name of the supporter

-email String dawes.case@gmail.com The email address of the donor
+email String dawes.case@gmail.com The email address of the supporter

 designationId String EHHJ9R36 Set a designation for the donation using the designation’s ID

-modifyDesignation Boolean (yes/no) yes Allow or disallow the donor to modify the designation set by the URL parameter, designationId
+modifyDesignation String no Disallow the supporter to modify the designation set by the URL parameter, designationId

 tributeHonoree String Mom and Dad Sets the value for the tribute honoree